Last updated on March 26th, 2013 at 08:47 am

 - Share that plan with people who will hold you accountable.

-Since the beginning of the year, I have been fighting to keep on my regular workout schedule, but I’ve made the big commitment and told all of you dreamers out there that this is the year I will participate in a triathlon.
+Since the beginning of the year, I have been fighting to keep on my regular workout schedule, but I’ve made a big commitment that this is the year I will participate in a triathlon.

-The thing about sharing big dreams, like training for a triathlon, is the sharing of it tends to keep you on track and committed to your dream.
-This doesn’t mean that common time-wasting delay tactics don’t creep into my mind on a daily basis, but my commitment ultimately wins the mental battle for me.
+Sharing big dreams with others, like training for a triathlon, can keep you committed to your dream–as long as those people are supportive.
+This doesn’t mean that common time-wasting delay tactics don’t creep into my mind daily, but the commitment that I shared with family and friends ultimately wins my mental battle.

-Some of my favorite time-wasting decision excuses are covered in the following flowchart.
+Some of my favorite time-wasting decision excuses for avoiding exercise:

 Heather Montgomery is a fitness writer, triathlete, and serial entrepreneur who is devoted to sharing what she has learned about becoming a triathlete after age 40.
 She uses her Metabolic Training Certification to help other women struggling to get fit in mid-life.
 She lives and trains in Santa Rosa, California, the new home of the Ironman triathlon.
 You can find her biking the Sonoma County wine trails.